 3.1 Community structure between seasons

-Spring had significantly higher levels in all metrics of community structure than summer, except in species turnover (Table 1; Fig. 1).
-Simpson’s Diversity Index accounts more for evenness in it’s metric, whereas Shannon’s Diversity Index accounts more for richness.
-Seeking an 80% of species variance explained by included principle components, our principle components analysis showed that, for spring, 80.68% of variance in bird species is explained by the first 6 principle components.
-Summer, however, had 89.24% of species variance explained by principle components 1 and 2 (Fig. 2).
-Considering that a total 43 species were observed during this study (Table 2), the compression of this community into 6 and 2 principle components shows clarity among represented species.

-3.2 Mutualistic interaction possibilities
+All measure of avian community structure excepting species turnover were greater in during the spring census (Table 1; Fig. 1).
+Simpson’s Diversity Index accounts more for evenness in it’s confusing - check some diversity papers and state findings directl and cite the stats

+There was difference in this.. (cite stats etc).

+3.2 Association patterns?

+There was no significant difference … again I think simpler stats woudl help

+Census was not a significant factor in predicting avian commmunity structure and composition (Table x listing stats).
+DO a model for each independent diversity measure.

-Comparing the differences in bird species abundance (Table 2) between shrub, cactus, and other mesohabitat types, we found no significant difference either within seasons or between spring and summer.
+either within seasons or between spring and summer.
 This was also true for our two-level analysis of vegetative or non-vegetative mesohabitats, suggesting no difference in the mesohabitats birds are associating with in spring or summer.
 There was also no statistical distinction between either of the functional diversity metrics.

-Trophic guild abundance and migratory classes did not differ within or between seasons, regardless of the number of mesohabitat levels defined (Table 5; Fig.3).
+Trophic guild abundance and migratory classes did not significantly differ by census, day?, or microhabitat (Table 5; Fig.3).
+See some paper s-

-Behaviors exhibited by bird species, however, did differ.
-When comparing bird species abundance across both seasons, territorial/mating behaviors were higher in spring than cleaning or feeding behaviors in either season and higher than inactivity in summer.
+Territorial/mating behaviors were higher in spring than cleaning or feeding behaviors in either season and higher than inactivity in summer (Table x, with post hoc contrast animals).
 For trophic guild abundance across both seasons, we again found that territorial/mating behaviors were higher in spring than cleaning behaviors in spring or summer.
 However, when representing functional diversity as migratory classes, we found no significant differences in behavior types exhibited (Table 5; Fig. 3).
+Use direct language.

 3.3 Mesohabitats’ influence behavior

-Lastly, we compared mesohabitats influence on bird behavior.
-When comparing the influence of vegetative and non-vegetative mesohabitats on bird behavior and shrub, cactus, and other mesohabitats on behavior, we found significant differences between both the three-level mesohabitat as predictors (Pearson’s Chi-squared Test, X2=26.47, df=6, p<0.001) and the two-level mesohabitat as predictors (Pearson’s Chi-squared Test, X2=23.66, df=3, p<0.0001).
-The Bonferroni test showed that mesohabitats other than shrubs or cacti had a positive influence on active movement and a negative influence on territorial/mating behaviors (Fig. 4).
-When we broadened our perspective, we found that vegetative mesohabitats had a negative influence on active movement but a positive influence on territorial/mating behaviors, and that non-vegetative mesohabitats had a positive influence on active movement and a negative influence on territorial/mating behaviors (Fig. 4).
+Lastly, we compared mesohabitats influence on bird behavior again ONE Model I think

 Discussion